IHE/ITI.MHD/input/pagecontent/ITI-66.md

 **identifier**
 :This parameter, of type token, specifies an identifier for this List.
 The search results represent the results of a search on List.masterIdentifier and List.identifier.
 See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parameters) for additional constraints on the use of the token search parameter type.

-TODO fix this search parameter

-**ihe-designationType**
+**designationType**
-:This parameter, of type token, specifies the designation type of the List.
+:This IHE extension on parameters defined as [SearchParameter/List-DesignationType](SearchParameter-List-DesignationType.html), of type token, specifies the designation type of the List.
 The value of the designation type element indicates the clinical purpose of the SubmissionSet or Folder.

 **type**
 :This parameter, of type token, specifies the type.coding value supplied in the List Resource.
 The value of the type element indicates the List of type SubmissionSet or Folder as indicated